yvelikova/axway-open-docs/content/en/docs/apigw_oauth/gw_oauth_client.md

 * Google
 * SalesForce

+For more details on the filters used in the sample policies, see [OAuth client filters](/docs/apigw_oauth/oauth_client_filters/).

 To view the paths exposed by the OAuth2 Client API Keys Demo listener, select **Environment Configuration > Listeners > API Gateway > OAuth2 Client API Keys Demo > Paths** in the Policy Studio tree.
 In the Resolvers window, click on the policy associated with a path to view the sample policy.
 Alternatively, to view all of the sample policies, select **Policies > OAuth Client** in the Policy Studio tree.

 The following Google sample policies are exposed by the OAuth2 Client API Keys Demo listener on the following paths.